gyfe/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 The R Script:

-1. Merges the training test setsinto one data set
+1. Merges the training test sets into one data set

 2. Extracts the measurements of the mean and the standard deviation

 3. Gives the activites descriptive names

-4. Gives the variables appropriate names

-5. Creates a tidy Data Set
+4. Creates a tidy Data Set

 ## About variables: